- Nearly 1.8 million residents are enrolled in Medicare in Georgia.

 But the majority of the states have addressed this with legislation that ensures at least some access to Medigap plans for people under age 65, and Georgia is among them.
 In Georgia, Medigap insurers must offer their plans on a guaranteed-issue basis to anyone who enrolls in Medicare Part B, regardless of age (see O.C.G.A. § 33-43-3).
 This rule took effect in 2011, and Georgia granted a one-time six-month open enrollment period to people who already had Part B; since then, people who enroll in Medicare in Georgia all have the same six-month open enrollment period for Medigap, regardless of their age.

 Georgia’s statute clarifies that people under age 65 can be charged higher premiums, but that the premium variation “shall not be excessive, inadequate, or unfairly discriminatory and shall be based on sound actuarial principles and reasonable in relation to the benefits provided.”
-Even with that parameter, Medigap rates are substantially higher for Georgia residents under the age of 65.
-Rate filings are available in SERFF and via Medicare’s plan finder tool, and most Georgia Medigap insurers are charging under-65 enrollees between three and ten times as much as they charge enrollees who are 65.
+Even with that parameter, Medigap rates are substantially higher for Georgia residents under the age of 65; rate filings are available in SERFF.
+Most Georgia Medigap insurers are charging under-65 enrollees between three and ten times as much as they charge enrollees who are 65.
 For example, Medigap Plan A premiums for a 65-year-old non-smoking male in Atlanta range from $109-$248/month.
 But if that person is under 65, the premiums for the same plans range from $239-$2,468/month.

 This is because disabled Medicare beneficiaries have costs that are much higher than the average costs for Medicare beneficiaries who are eligible due to age.
 For example, Blue Cross Blue Shield of Georgia (BCBSGA) filed an average 2019 Medigap rate of about $608/month for disabled (under-65) Medicare beneficiaries, and an average rate of about $198/month for non-disabled enrollees (65+).
 But even with premiums that are more than three times as high, BCBSGA noted in their filing that their loss ratio for the under-65 population was projected to be 136.8 percent (versus 71.2 percent for the pool of non-disabled beneficiaries).
 Loss ratio reflects the percentage of premiums that the insurer is spending on medical claims; for disabled beneficiaries in Georgia, BCBSGA projected that they would spend 137 percent of their premium revenue on claims costs.